particledatagroup/api/docs/source/status.md

   Summary Table values

 ## Features under development (not yet available in this beta version)
+* Improvement to contents of underlying data tables (e.g., some customary particle names are currently missing, some descriptions are incomplete or wrong, some flags are missing, etc)
 * Extension of Python API with more methods to directly access most frequently used particle properties, convenient navigation to decay products in a given decay, ...
 * Processing of aliases such as \ell in branching fractions
 * Access to data published in the Particle Listings
-* Searching (other than by low-level SQL querying of the data in the SQLite file)
+* Searching of PDG Identifiers and associated data (other than by low-level SQL querying of the data in the SQLite file)
 * Improved documentation, especially on using the SQLite database file
 * ...